-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Brunswick is generally considered to be a blue-collar town.
+Because occupations involving physical labor dominate the local economy, New Brunswick is generally considered to be a blue-collar town.
 36.10% of the New Brunswick workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, New Brunswick is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in New Brunswick who work in office and administrative support (10.90%), maintenance occupations (8.34%), and food service (8.29%).
+Overall, New Brunswick is a city of service providers, transportation and shipping workers, and professionals.
+There are especially a lot of people living in New Brunswick who work in office and administrative support (8.69%), food service (8.24%), and maintenance occupations (7.66%).

 Many people in New Brunswick take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use taxis to commute to work is quite high.
 This helps to fill a need among New Brunswick citizens for affordable transportation.

-In terms of college education, New Brunswick is nearly on par with the US average for all cities of 21.84%: 20.73% of adults 25 and older in New Brunswick have a bachelor's degree or advanced degree.
+The citizens of New Brunswick are slightly better educated than the national average of 21.84% for all cities and towns, with 21.74% of adults in New Brunswick having a bachelor's degree or advanced degree.